Dong Ho Kang

 dongho.robot@gmail.com

 I am a Ph.D. student at UT Austin, advised by Dr. Luis Sentis in the Human Centered Robotics Lab.
-My research focuses on contact morphology design for robotic manipulation: designing the geometry, compliance, transmission, and sensing structures that shape how robot bodies make, bear, adapt to, and reveal contact.
-I study these ideas through robot hands, fingertip mechanics, and whole-body manipulation systems, with the goal of building hardware whose behavior is both effective and mechanically interpretable.
+My research focuses on contact morphology design for dexterous manipulation.
+I design geometry, compliance, transmission, and sensing at the contact interface to make physical interaction predictable, observable, and exploitable by the controller.

 selected publications